anitagov/Fantastic/README.md

 # Fantastic
-This is my first repository
+This is my first repository to checkout CI tools